Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 That's right.

-We we could be like win-win.
+We could be like a win-win.

-And by the way, uh and you don't even have to go all the way to Kandahar or Waziristan.
+And by the way, and you don't even have to go all the way to Kandahar or Waziristan.

-Now this is thinking outside the box, Scott.
+Now, this is thinking outside the box, Scott.

-You're you're now you're now you really are looking at the question from both sides.
+Now you really are looking at the question from both sides.

 I think Shannon would approve.

-That's uh that's that's that's a good way to think.
+That's a good way to think.

 Thank you for your call.

-Let's go to Greg in Brighton, Florida.
+Let's go to Greg in Brightonton, Florida.

-Greg, you're live on the Rush Limbaugh show.
+Greg, you're live on the Rush Limbaugh Show.

-Hey how are you doing, sir?
+Hey, how are you doing, sir?

 I'm doing great.